What is a social media wall?

 Quick Answer

-A social media wall is a live, curated display that collects posts from multiple social media platforms and shows them in a single feed.
-You can embed it on a website, run it at an event, or display it on a physical screen.
-Content is automatically moderated before it appears, so what goes live is always on-brand and relevant.
+A social media wall is a live, curated display that collects posts from multiple social media platforms and shows them all together in one place.
+You can put it on a website, use it at an event, or show it on a screen.
+Content is automatically checked before it is published, so what is published is always suitable for the brand and relevant.

 By